pennmem/neurorad_pipeline/README.md

 just a `TODO`.

 4) Joel's manual localization.
-A tool should be developed that lets Joel add manual localizations (for monotopolar and bipolar pairs) to existing localizations.
+A tool should be developed that lets Joel add manual localizations (for monopolar and bipolar pairs) to existing localizations.
 This might be implemented as an entirely different pipeline that writes to the same location.
 The inputs to this pipeline will probably look as follows: